Mthe001/Dream-Eleven-Xl/README.md

 ├── players.json              # Data for the available players
 ├── README.md                 # This readme file
 └── package.json              # Project dependencies and scripts

+- **Important--
+- **Onething-made-mistake**:Available players component are outside of components folder !
+- **For notice-later**: as im new that's why i can't change the path again..